What to do in an Emergency Outdoors

 - Prepare For The Sun

-Will Legon (of Will4Adventure.com) works professionally in the outdoors leading groups walking and instructing single pitch rock climbing.
+Will Legon (of Will4Adventure.com) works professionally in the outdoors leading groups walking, climbing and mountain biking.
 Since 2009 Will has been delivering first aid training specialising in outdoor first aid courses.
 He is an ITC (Immediate Temporary Care) trainer, offering a range of courses accredited by Ofqual and the SQA.
 In a former life, Will was a maths teacher and an infantry officer in the Territorial Army.

 Further training for the outdoors